 Medical devices involve an inherent risk of product liability claims and associated adverse publicity.
 We may be held liable if any product we develop or any product that uses or incorporates any of our technologies causes injury or is otherwise found unsuitable.
-Although we intend to continue to have the effect of increasing our expenses and diverting management's attention away from the operation of our business, and could harm our business.
+Although we intend to continue to maintain product liability insurance, adequate insurance may not be available on acceptable terms, if at all, and may not provide adequate coverage against potential liabilities.
+A product liability claim, regardless of its merit or eventual outcome, could result in significant legal defense costs.
+These costs would have the effect of increasing our expenses and diverting management's attention away from the operation of our business, and could harm our business.